uu-afp/uu-afp.github.io/about.md

 social program.
 You may want to check out the preliminary [schedule](schedule.html) to get some idea of what to expect.

-The school will run from August 26&ndash;30, 2019.
+The school will run from July 6&ndash;10, 2020.

 #### For whom